Kensington, San Diego: History

+Ken Cinema

-The historic Ken Theater, a one-screen movie theater, operated on Adams Avenue between 1946 and 2020.
+The historic Ken Theater, also known as Ken Cinema and the Ken, a one-screen movie theater, operated on Adams Avenue between 1946 and 2020.
 The Berkun family owned and operated the theater until 1975 when it was operated by Landmark Theatres and specialized in art house, classic-film revivals, foreign films and cult classic "midnight movies" like Rocky Horror Picture Show and The Room.
 In 2014, Landmark threatened to close the theater but renewed their contract "...because of the outrage to the closing of this beloved theatre."
 On February 22, 2020, Landmark announced that it would not be renewing its lease with the Ken.
 It was scheduled to screen its final "classic-films week" on March 22, but was forced to close a week early due to Governor Newsom's order to close all non-essential businesses due to the COVID-19 pandemic.

 Education

 Franklin Elementary STEAM Magnet School (San Diego Unified School District) is a K-5 school located in Kensington.